ErinZ1234567890/lecture_notes/README.md

 		- order matters, more specific exceptions being caught should appear before more general exceptions being caught.
 	- `finally` block
-	- checked exceptions vs unchecked exceptions -specifies who is responsible for catching the exceptions -methods can specify they may throw some exception -this delegate the work to the user to deal with exceptions which may be thrown, rather than the method which throws the exception
+	- checked exceptions vs unchecked exceptions
+		- specifies who is responsible for catching the exceptions
+			- methods can specify they may throw some exception
+			- this delegates the work to the user to deal with exceptions which may be thrown, rather than the method which throws the exception
 			```java
 			public static void main(String[] args) throws java.io.IOException { ... }
 			```

--Revisiting the Wrapper Classes
+- Revisiting the Wrapper Classes
-	-creates object version of each of the primitive types
+	- creates object version of each of the primitive types
-		- `Boolean`, `Double`, `Float`, `Integer, `Long`, `Short`, `Byte`, `Character` -can use them with the various classes that only operate on objects
+		- `Boolean`, `Double`, `Float`, `Integer, `Long`, `Short`, `Byte`, `Character`
+	- can use them with the various classes that only operate on objects
 	- ArrayList and other data structures utilze java generics to specify the held type -ArrayList<Integer>, ArrayList<String>, etc.
 	- autoboxing / unboxing
 	- Wrapper classes have other utility methods built in that can be convenient for dealing with operations involving primitive types
-		- Integer.parseInt(str)` : tries to convert some `String` `str` to an `int`
+		- `Integer.parseInt(str)` : tries to convert some `String` `str` to an `int`

 ### [10.
 Built-In Java Data Structures](10_built_in_java_data_structures.md)

--List Data Structures
+- List Data Structures
 	- `ArrayDeque`, `ArrayList`, `Vector`
 	- these are resizable list of objects
 	- useful to store data where you don't initially know how much there is to be stored